Honest Imagery for Allergens and Dietary Claims

 - Gluten-free: Chicken, rice noodles, tamari-based sauce, no breaded toppings.

-- The vegan version swaps tofu for chicken and removes the egg; your prompt specifies “no egg, no cheese, plant-based protein.”
+- The vegan version swaps tofu for chicken.
+It removes the egg.
+Your prompt says “no egg, no cheese, plant-based protein.”

-- The gluten-free version clearly shows rice noodles and no crispy breaded toppings or bread sides.
+- The gluten-free version shows rice noodles.
+No breaded toppings.
+No bread sides.

-- The classic version keeps its original components, and you label it as such.
+- The classic version keeps its original parts.
+Label it clearly.

-Each image should look like the guest will actually receive it.
+Each image should look like what the guest will receive.
 No cheese “for styling” on the vegan bowl.
 No rogue naan on the gluten-free version.
-The point is to make differences obvious enough that even a quick scroller can tell which photo matches their needs.
+Make the differences obvious.
+Even a quick scroller should tell which photo matches their needs.

 Pick one hero dish and outline how you’d visually differentiate its classic, vegan, and gluten-free versions without confusing guests.